-UPDATED June 2019: Attending an open house session in Westchester County is the best way to determine whether a summer camp, after-school class, or school is right for your child.
+UPDATED November 2019: Attending an open house session in Westchester County is the best way to determine whether a summer camp, after-school class, or school is right for your child.
 Open houses offer parents opportunities to meet camp directors, counselors, teachers, faculty, and staff; tour the camp or school; and participate in sample classes and programs.
 Various schools, camps, and after-school programs are hosting open house sessions across Westchester County this month, from independent schools and private schools to summer camps, day camps, and more.
 Open houses are being offered at schools, camps, and programs throughout Westchester County, including open houses in New Rochelle, Hartsdale, Purchase, Bronxville, Yonkers, Scarsdale, White Plains, Tarrytown, Larchmont, and Yorktown Heights.
 You’ll be able to experience Westchester County camps and schools to determine which one is the right fit for your children.

 The Individuals with Disabilities Education Act (IDEA) requires school districts to provide all students with disabilities a free appropriate public education (also known as a FAPE).
 If they fail to do so, parents are entitled to sue their district for funding for their child’s private tuition and/or special education services.
 While this can be a complex process, there are a few simple steps parents can take to help it run more smoothly.